-Beaverton High School wrestling faced Aloha High School on Thursday January 10th.
-Although the results weren’t exactly what the Beavers would have wanted, they still left the match with their heads held high, knowing they still had achieved some major accomplishments there despite the ending score.
+Beaverton High School wrestling faced Aloha High School on Thursday, January 10th.
+Although the results weren’t what the Beavers wanted, they left the match with their heads held high, knowing they had achieved some major accomplishments despite the final score.

-When given the question of what he thought could have been improved upon as a team after the meet ended, Mitberg explained that as a team they needed to “learn the mindset of wrestling,” explaining that players can’t go into a match thinking they’ll win.
-Too much confidence will backfire.
-He stated that “wrestling is by far one of the only sports that I have played, where a mindset and an attitude is the only way you will win”.
-He described how players have to want victory more than their opponent but also have to work hard to take them down.
+But Mitberg believes the team could improve by learning “the mindset of wrestling,” explaining that players can’t go into a match thinking they’ll win: too much confidence will backfire.
+“Wrestling is by far one of the only sports that I have played, where a mindset and an attitude is the only way you will win”.
+He said that players have to want victory more than their opponent, but also have to work hard to take them down.
 This ideology helped Mitberg win his duel against Caleb Soderback Jones.

 Don’t forget to come out and cheer on your Beaverton High School wrestling team!
 They have matches on Thursdays at different locations each week.
 The next match is on Thursday, January 24th at Beaverton High in the main gym against Sunset High School.
 Come cheer on your Beavers with all your spirit!